grafana/grafana-by-example/splunk/README.md

 # Grafana Enterprise and Splunk Enterprise

-Provides a docker-compose deployment for Grafana Enterprise and Splunk Enterprsie allow for the demonstration of the [Grafana Splunk Datasource Plugin](https://grafana.com/grafana/plugins/grafana-splunk-datasource/)
+Provides a docker-compose deployment for Grafana Enterprise and Splunk Enterprise allowing for the demonstration of the [Grafana Splunk Datasource Plugin](https://grafana.com/grafana/plugins/grafana-splunk-datasource/)

 A Grafana Enterprise License is required to test the Grafana Enterprise Plugins, available here: [Grafana Enterprise Trial](https://grafana.com/signup/grafana-enterprise/trial/connect-account)